-Now lets plan your own self guided cycle tour on the Otago Central Rail Trail which is suitable for all people of all ages.
+Now lets plan your own self guided or a fully guided cycle tour on the Otago Central Rail Trail which is suitable for people of all ages.
 We recommend that you consider engaging the expertise of a Tour Planner (Cycle Operator) who will attend to your bike hire, accommodation bookings, dinner bookings, luggage transfers and return shuttle.

 Please ask them to include your Rail Trail Passports ($15.00 each) as your interactive informative souvenir to help support further projects.
 A well organised relaxed time in a very unique and special part of NZ with stunning scenery awaits.

-If you want to have a guide pedal the trail with you as part of fully guided informative cycle tour, this is also available.
+If you want to have a guide pedal the trail with you as part of a fully guided informative cycle tour experience, this is also available.

 Alternatively, you can plan your own cycle tour booking your own accommodation, meals and shuttles etc. as required.